playframework/play-java-angular-seed/README.md

   Shows how to handle simple HTTP requests.

-- AsyncController.java:

-  Shows how to do asynchronous programming when handling a request.

-- CountController.java:

-  Shows how to inject a component into a controller and use the component when handling requests.

 ## Components

 - Module.java:

   Shows how to use Guice to bind all the components needed by your application.

-- Counter.java:

-  An example of a component that contains state, in this case a simple counter.

-- ApplicationTimer.java:

-  An example of a component that starts when the application starts and stops when the application stops.

-## Filters

-- ExampleFilter.java

-  A simple filter that adds a header to every response.